Mikaela/mikaela.github.io/pages/irc/bot.markdown

 another popular fork, [Gribble].

-My role with [Limnoria] was Finnish translator and IRC support and I also made minor changes to make some default configuration variables more sane.
+My role with [Limnoria] was Finnish translator and IRC support and I also made minor changes to make some default configuration variables more reasonable.
 Most of [documentation] since [Supybot] and before my leaving is also written by me.

 * [Blog: Leaving Limnoria]({% post_url 2015-03-25-leaving-bots-life %})